Madaniya Member Organisations

 MedGlobal

-MedGlobal, founded in 2017, is a humanitarian NGO that provides emergency health programs and builds resilience in vulnerable communities affected by wars, disasters, and displacement.
-With a diverse team of healthcare professionals, MedGlobal partners with local communities to address health needs, deliver training, and deploy medical volunteers and supplies.
-Their field teams operate across North and Latin America, Africa, MENA, Europe, and Southeast Asia.
+Established in 2017, is a humanitarian NGO offering emergency health programs, resilience support to communities impacted by war, disasters.
+Comprising diverse healthcare professionals, they collaborate with local communities to meet health needs, provide training, and deploy medical volunteers and supplies across North & Latin America, Africa, MENA, Europe, Southeast Asia.

 -